spring-attic/cloudpipeline-base/README.md

-# alpine-docker-bash-git
+# alpine-java-bash-git
-Alpine docker image with git and bash
+Alpine docker image with openjdk and git and bash